 We also rely on the vital support of generous individuals who either donate directly or raise money for us through fundraising activities and events.

-Have a look at the chart below to see how much we received from each type of supporter in 2021.
+Have a look at the chart below to see how much we received from each type of supporter in 2022.
 Or for more detail you can download our annual report.
-Below you can also see a list of all our major supporters in 2021.

 Our major grant funders